 Derivative Instruments.
-Derivative instruments are reported in the Consolidated Balance Sheets at their fair values, unless the derivative instruments qualify for the normal purchase and normal sale ("NPNS") exception under GAAP.
-The accounting for changes in fair value depends upon the purpose of the derivative instrument and whether it is designated and qualifies for hedge accounting.
-Changes in the fair values of these derivative instruments are reflected in cost of sales on the Consolidated Statements of Operations.
-Cash flows from derivative instruments are included in cash flows from operating activities.
+Derivative instruments are reported on the Consolidated Balance Sheets at their fair values, unless the normal purchase and normal sale ("NPNS") exception is elected.
+The accounting for changes in fair value depends upon the purpose of the derivative instrument and whether it qualifies and is designated as a hedge for accounting purposes.
+We do not currently have derivative instruments that are designated and qualify as cash flow hedges.
+Changes in the fair values of our commodity derivative instruments are reflected in "Cost of sales - propane" on the Consolidated Statements of Operations.
+Cash flows from commodity derivative instruments are included in cash flows from operating activities.